DarkRewar/BaseTool/README.md

 ## Movement

-The `Movement` module contains most of components used for movement, jump, camera rotation.
+The `Movement` module contains most of the components used for movement, jump, camera rotation.
 You can enable it, if you want to create one of the following game archetype:

 - FPS